DurhamDJ/DurhamDJ.github.io/README.md

         but you can split it like this.'
 ```

-### Getting Mixcloud / Soundcloud IDs
+### Getting Embed IDs
-In order to add mixes or tracks to a DJ's information, you need to get their IDs.
+In order to add mixes or tracks to a DJ's information, you need to get the ID of that information so it can be embedded in their music box.

 #### Mixcloud
 If you visit the mix, inside the address bar will be something along the lines of `https://mixcloud.com/name/mix-name/possibly-other-information`.